kmmiller09/hyre-rasi-microbiome/README.md

 # hyre-rasi-microbiome
-Data and code analyzing Pseudacris regilla and Rana sierrae skin microbiomes and Bd in California's Sierra Nevada
+Bd infection data, skin bacterial diversity data, and associated metadata for Pseudacris regilla and Rana sierrae in California's Sierra Nevada.
+Location data are not provided for Rana sierrae as this is a sensitive species.